Strategic Plan & Performance

 In the post-World War II years, demand for affordable housing, more commercial development, and increased industrial production produced a boom in the urban areas around the City of Milwaukee.
-In addition to sanitary sewerage service, the new developed areas wanted to be freed from flooding of the rivers in the vicinity.
+In addition to sanitary sewerage service, the newly developed areas wanted to be freed from flooding of the rivers in the vicinity.
 The District began a long term construction project that lined the streams and rivers with concrete through the District service area to more swiftly moving floodwaters away from residential areas.

 Additionally, the population growth required that the Jones Island treatment plant be expanded, which occurred in 1934 and 1952.
 A second plant sited in Oak Creek was opened in 1968 and expanded in 1974.

 In 1972, Congress passed the Federal Water Pollution Control Act Amendments of 1972.
 These amendments were again revised by the Clean Water Act of 1977.
 MMSD initiated studies to improve its system and reduce sewer overflows.
 Eventually, the Interplant Pipeline between the two plants was constructed, effectively making the two plants a single system, thereby allowing balancing of sewage flows between the plants' more effective treatment and allowing more sludge to be made into fertilizer.

 In 1972, the State of Illinois sued both the Metropolitan Sewerage Commission of Milwaukee County and the City of Milwaukee Commission, a legal battle that went all the way to the U.S. Supreme Court.
 In 1977, the District reached an agreement with the Wisconsin Department of Natural Resources (DNR) to reduce overflows.
-Both the Illinois lawsuit and DNR agreement led to development of the Water Pollution Abatement Program (WPAP), which resulted in major improvements to the regional wastewater treatment system.
+Both the Illinois lawsuit and DNR agreement led to the development of the Water Pollution Abatement Program (WPAP), which resulted in major improvements to the regional wastewater treatment system.